 The school has continued to improve links with local businesses with the aim of establishing deeper understanding and collaboration between the school and industry, increasing participation in STEM subjects and raising standards in local schools.
-The school became a learning centre for the Institute of Physics and continued its participation in the Future Physics Leaders Project in 2021/22.
+The school became a learning centre for the Institute of Physics and continued its participation in the Future Physics Leaders Project in 2022/23.

 Kendrick School continues to raise the level of music making and enjoyment by offering our students the chance to play and perform on first class instruments.
-With financial help from the Kendrick Parents' Society, the school purchased a harp to complement the wide range of musical instruments and extend the music skills and repertoire of students.
+With financial help from the Kendrick Parents' Society, the school purchased IT and related equipment including chrome books, large screen projectors, and HD displays, as well as PE equipment and books for the students as part of its School Birthday celebration gift donation monies.